duanzhiihao/qres-vae/README.md

 QRes-VAE (Quantized ResNet VAE) is a neural network model for lossy image compression.
 It is based on the ResNet VAE architecture.

-Arxiv report: TBD
+Arxiv: TBD

 ## Install
 **Requirements**:
 - Python, `pytorch>=1.9`, `tqdm`, `compressai` ([link](https://github.com/InterDigitalInc/CompressAI)), `timm>=0.5.4` ([link](https://github.com/rwightman/pytorch-image-models)).
-- Code has been tested in the following environments:
+- Code has been tested in all of the following environments:
     - Both Windows and Linux, with Intel CPUs and Nvidia GPUs
     - Python 3.9
     - `pytorch=1.9, 1.10, 1.11` with CUDA 11.3
-    - `pytorch=1.12` with CUDA 11.6.
-Models run faster (both training and testing) in this version than in previous versions.
+    - `pytorch=1.12` with CUDA 11.6, in which models run faster (both training and testing) than in previous versions.

 **Download**: